Need to talk? Call 1800 882 436.

 What is a neonatal death?

 A neonatal death is when a baby dies in the first 4 weeks after they are born.
-Learn what can cause neonatal death and what happens if a baby dies.
+It can be very difficult to deal with.
+Learn about where to get support.

 Read more on Pregnancy, Birth & Baby website